-(Note that this step only applies to bikes with chain tensioners)
+Note this step applies only to bikes with chain tensioners.

 With the bike partially folded, the chain tension arm can be released fairly easily.

-You can choose to ﬁrst lift and drop the chain away from the crank — this will give you plenty of slack with which to manipulate the arm.
+You can choose to ﬁrst lift and drop the chain away from the crankset – this will give you plenty of slack with which to manipulate the arm.

-Notice the chain routing: above the top pulley which sits between the metal shifter fork, then around and below the lower spring loaded pulley, which opens against the chain, keeping it tensioned.
+Make sure you route the chain correctly.
+It needs to route above the top pulley, which sits between the metal shifter fork, then around and below the lower spring-loaded pulley, which opens against the chain, keeping it tensioned.